- Understanding the Popularity Behind Venmo

-With the number of mobile-based P2P payment users reaching 26 million in the USA alone, the industry is showing a picture of uncontested growth.
+With the number of mobile-based P2P payment users reaching 26 million in the US alone, the industry is showing a picture of uncontested growth.

 Straight from the number of participating players to the transaction volume that is on the verge of becoming mobile-only, every facet of the P2P payments industry is on a fast-tracked growth rate.